Graduate Academic Policies

 |Step One: Electronic Submission (ETD)|

 From Summer 2012 onward, the submission of a manuscript for graduating MS Thesis and PhD students is a two step process.
 The college requires these students to submit an Electronic Thesis or Dissertation (ETD).
-Additional information on submitting the ETD is available online at the Graduate and Professional Studies (GPS) website, which also includes steps on how to submit an ETD.
-This information is available here.
+Additional information on submitting the ETD is available online at the Graduate School website, which also includes steps on how to submit an ETD.

 It is mandatory for graduating doctoral students to complete the Survey of Earned Doctorates (SED) by visiting the SED website.
 Email confirmation sent to the coordinator that the survey has been completed is required for graduation.